mpvnet-player/mpv.net/docs/manual.md

 #### --auto-load-folder=\<yes|no\>

 For single files automatically load the entire directory into the playlist.
+This option by default is disabled.
+The option is deprecated because mpv now has native support for it using `autocreate-playlist`, which by default mpv.net sets to `autocreate-playlist=filter`.

 ### General